|HOME | PAST ISSUES | SUBSCRIPTIONS | LINKS | ADA INFO | CONTACT US | SEARCH|

 forward by Romney Snyder

-ABILITY Magazine's Chet Cooper had the opportunity to interview Mr. Glover while he was on location shooting his upcoming film.
+ABILITY Magazine's Chet Cooper had the opportunity to interview Mr. Glover while he was filming on location.

 CC: Can you tell us a little about the film you are currently working on?